alphahm/adhanpy/README.md

 # 18.0 (the fajr_angle argument has been ignored)
 ```

-Times are returned in UTC time via datetime objects, to convert them to a different time zone, for
+Times are returned in UTC time via datetime objects, for convenience it is possible to directly pass
-convenience it is possible to directly pass a ZoneInfo object to PrayerTimes:
+a ZoneInfo object to PrayerTimes:

 ```python
 london_zone = ZoneInfo("Europe/London")